bitrise-io/devcenter/_articles/code-signing/ios-code-signing/ios-auto-provisioning.md

 With automatic provisioning, the `iOS Auto Provision` step will manage the Provisioning Profiles.
 You only have to upload the .p12 certificate files manually to [bitrise.io](https://www.bitrise.io).

-{% include message_box.html type="important" title="My message" content="
-We strongly recommend uploading **BOTH** the development and distribution signing certificates for your project.
+{% include message_box.html type="important" title="Upload the distribution AND the development signing certificates" content=" We strongly recommend uploading **BOTH** the development and distribution signing certificates for your project.
 Without the different types of certificates, you will not be able to generate different types of signed IPAs. "%}

 Before setting up automatic provisioning in your workflow, make sure that: